TurkeyMcMac/dcn/README.md

 `` `comment` `` (ignored on compilation)

-Note: characters written between elements in capsules that contain multiple elements is arbitrary.
+Note: characters written between elements in capsules that contain multiple elements are arbitrary.